paulipa/sico-wiki/community/partner-corporations.md

 - Timezone: Global
 - Industry
 - PvP
 - Contact:
-## [the king asked me to guard the mountain [TKAM]](/community/coalition-corporations/tkam)
-Newayz our mission if you must know is to defend the country side against all arrays of enemies and make them face full life consequences!
-So if u see signs in our local space channel that says "u shudnt come here" then u should turn around or go a different way.
-We will defend ourselves against you and continue making guard until the sun is almost down from the top of the sky (dinner time).
-- Location: Null Sec
-- Timezone: EU
-- Little Guy Fighting the Big Guy
-- Protecting The Mountian
-- Contact:
 ## [Simple Businessmen [S1MP.]](/community/coalition-corporations/s1mp)
 A little about the corp, We are a Null Sec based corp whose primary focus is Industry and mining, and Multi-boxing!
 Some of the things we offer!